vdasu/deduplication/README.md

 The `FL` folder shows a working example of how to use `EP_MPD` as a pre-processing step to remove duplicates before running the `FedAvg` algorithm.
 It also contains code to analyze the effects of duplicates on the perplexity and running time of fine-tuning `GPT-2` models.

+Please refer to the two folders for detailed instructions on how to run.

 ## Citation

 ```